Mesothelioma and Asbestos Trust Funds

 Filing Limitations for a Mesothelioma Trust Fund Claim

-Before filing a trust fund claim, it is essential to know all your legal options.
-A qualified mesothelioma lawyer can help you navigate through this process and determine if filing an asbestos trust fund claim is right for you.
+Before filing a trust fund claim, you must know all your legal options.
+A qualified mesothelioma lawyer can help you navigate through this process.
+They’ll determine if filing an asbestos trust fund claim is right for you.

-- Statutes of Limitations: A trust fund claim must be filed within the statutes of limitations set by each trust.
-Each trust sets its own time limits for filing a claim, usually around two to three years after a mesothelioma diagnosis or death.
+- Statutes of Limitations: A trust fund claim must fall within the time limit set by each trust.
+Each trust sets its limits for filing a claim.
+This period is generally around two to three years after a mesothelioma diagnosis or death.

-- State Laws: The federal government leaves it up to each state to form its own asbestos legislation.
-State laws dictate how trust compensation affects the determination of lawsuit awards.
+- State Laws: The federal government allows states to form their asbestos legislation.
+State laws dictate how compensation affects the determination of lawsuit awards.

-- Filing Multiple Claims and Lawsuits: In some cases, claimants can file asbestos trust claims and asbestos lawsuits at the same time.
-Various state laws require claimants to disclose information about other claims they may have filed in the past.
+- Filing Multiple Claims and Lawsuits: In some cases, claimants can file asbestos trust claims and lawsuits.
+Various state laws require claimants to disclose information about other claims they may have reported in the past..

 - Information Sharing: State courts have different rules about sharing trust claim information with lawsuit defendants.
 Some courts require disclosure of any claims submitted to trusts during the discovery phase of a lawsuit.